Now Available for Just $20!

 With a graduate degree in Literature from the University of California-Irvine, Amy Snell had taught in a variety of classroom environments.
 Amy then discovered the 19th century British educator, Charlotte Mason, whose philosophy quickly convinced her to begin homeschooling her five children.
 As her family thrived using Mason’s methods, Amy wanted to share and learn more about Mason’s philosophy with others, including speaking at the Charlotte Mason Institute National Conference, hosting Mason book discussions and workshops for parents, running a Nature Study Club, facilitating Truth, Beauty, Goodness afternoons, and creating the Mason Academy as director, teacher, and parent.
 Amy now serves as the Board President of the Charlotte Mason Educational Center and as its Curriculum and Methodology Consultant.

-To purchase the CMEC 2019 Retreat Package as an individual , click on the product below!
+To purchase the CMEC 2019 Retreat Package , click on the product below!